fruiz500/PassLok-stego/README.md

 * Jpeg encoding and decoding are done thanks to the js-steg JavaScript libraries by Owen Campbell-Moore and others, with some little edits mostly for error handling.
 Source: https://github.com/owencm/js-steg
 * The PRNG used here is isaac, based on RC4, in its JavaScript implementation by Yves-Marie Rinquin.
 Source: https://github.com/rubycon/isaac.js/blob/master/isaac.js
 * Compression used in the demo program is lz-string.js by Pieroxy.
 Source: https://github.com/pieroxy/lz-string
+* Special thanks to Jean-Claude Rock for explaining to me how F5 works and what its flaws are